Indirect Searches for Dark Matter: a status review: Cursory overview of the theory directions

 \subsection{DM that wants to explain the `130 GeV $\gamma$-ray line'}

 The findings briefly introduced in Sec.~\ref{gammaclaims} have started inspiring some model building activity in the latest few months (for a more thorough review see~\cite{reviewBringmannWeniger}).
 The exercise is: produce a $\gamma\gamma$ line (or something narrow enough to look like a line) with relative cross section $\langle \sigma v \rangle_{\gamma\gamma} \sim 10^{-27}\, {\rm cm}^3/{\rm sec}$.
-The starting point is well known: since DM is electrically neutral, it does not directly couple to photons and therefore one needs some mediating mechanism in order to produce the $\gamma\gamma$ pair: (i) via a loop of charged particles, which can be SM ones~\cite{Jackson:2009kg}, SuperSymmetric ones~\cite{Kyae:2012vi,Acharya:2012dz,Das:2012ys} or from a new sector~\cite{Cline:2012nw,Park:2012xq}; (ib) via Chern-Simons terms~\cite{Dudas:2012pb}, the remnants of loops that have been integrated-away; (ii) via a normally subdominant DM-photon coupling, e.g. a magnetic dipole~\cite{Tulin:2012uq,Heo:2012dk,Cline2}; (iii) via axions~\cite{Lee:2012bq}\ldots \ As another option, one may produce a `top-hat' gamma ray spectrum by having DM annihilate into two metastable states $\phi$ that then decay into $\gamma\gamma$ (see e.g.~\cite{Ibarra:2012dw}): the spectrum is flat between the edges $E_\pm = m_{\mbox{ DM}}/2 \, \left(1 \pm \sqrt{1-m_\phi^2/m^2_{\mbox{ DM}}} \right)$, so for $m_\phi$ close enough to $m_{\mbox{ DM}}$ the top-hat fakes a line.
+The starting point is well known: since DM is electrically neutral, it does not directly couple to photons and therefore one needs some mediating mechanism in order to produce the $\gamma\gamma$ pair: (i) via a loop of charged particles, which can be SM ones~\cite{Jackson:2009kg}, SuperSymmetric ones~\cite{Kyae:2012vi,Acharya:2012dz,Das:2012ys} or from a new sector~\cite{Cline:2012nw,Park:2012xq,Weiner:2012gm}; (ib) via Chern-Simons terms~\cite{Dudas:2012pb}, the remnants of loops that have been integrated-away; (ii) via a normally subdominant DM-photon coupling, e.g. a magnetic dipole~\cite{Tulin:2012uq,Heo:2012dk,Cline2}; (iii) via axions~\cite{Lee:2012bq}\ldots \ As another option, one may produce a `top-hat' gamma ray spectrum by having DM annihilate into two metastable states $\phi$ that then decay into $\gamma\gamma$ (see e.g.~\cite{Ibarra:2012dw,Fan:2012gr}): the spectrum is flat between the edges $E_\pm = m_{\mbox{ DM}}/2 \, \left(1 \pm \sqrt{1-m_\phi^2/m^2_{\mbox{ DM}}} \right)$, so for $m_\phi$ close enough to $m_{\mbox{ DM}}$ the top-hat fakes a line.
+As yet another option one may interpret the feature at 130 GeV not as a proper line but rather as the peak of the internal bremsstrahlung discussed in~\ref{promptIB}~\cite{Bergstrom:2012bd,Shakya:2012fj}.